NEW CHURCH PROJECT UPDATE:

 We reached out to the county and additions to the current building have very few restrictions and are not subject to as much scrutiny as there is with building a new building.

-If anyone has any questions, please do not hesitate to reach out to one of the members of the New Church Planning Committee: Father Scott Duarte, Greg Barlage, David Shields, Paul Tran, Harold Wayne and Phil Worrell.
+If anyone has any questions, please do not hesitate to reach out to one of the members of the New Church Planning Committee: Father Scott Duarte, Greg Barlage, Paul Tran and Harold Wayne.